daniel-sc/whooweswho-export/README.md

 Export expense sheet from www.whooweswho.net to CSV.

+For private sheets you'd need to copy the cookie from the browser to authenticate (use `-headers`).

 ```
 Usage of whooweswho-export:
+  -headers string
+        additional request headers, e.g. "Cookie:session_cookie123,X-My-Header:42"
   -names string
         names to replace IDs, e.g. "123456->Arnold,987654->Schwarz"
   -output string